 I have also been in love with a man who fullfulled the fairytale fantasy of high school sweetheart love.
 You know, the one who years later came back into your life and completed you and made you whole even thought you had everything.

 And both of those loves ended.
-I have also experience the sexual attraction love, the rebound love, the validation love, the materialistic love, and probably other loves that we all pretend we needed in our realities.
+I have also experience the sexual attraction love, the rebound love, the validation love, the materialistic love, and probably other loves that we all pretend we need.

 And after all of that, at 35 years old, I am absolutely, unequivocally, completely and rationally not in love.

 We are programmed to seek out love.
-And I have done that wholistically.
+And I have done that.
 I have invested myself in loves that were not realistic.
 I have given parts of myself in love of people who did not deserve me.
 And in the distraction of those loves, I lost parts of myself.

 And so in my mid 30s, I am faced with the question of how am I still single?
 What am I doing with my life?